opendocsg/slw-judgments-backfill/2013_SGHC_129/report.md

  in the case of a negligent act, with imprisonment for a term which may extend to 2 years, or with fine, or with both. [emphasis added]

 23     As mentioned above at [10(a)], the DJ found that the proper starting point as regards sentencing for this offence is the imposition of a fine unless aggravating factors render it a “most unusual case” rising to the level of culpability as that of a reckless and rash act to warrant a custodial sentence.
-This sentencing principle was set out in _Public Prosecutor v Gan Lim Soon_ [1993] 2 SLR(R) 67 (“ _Gan Lim Soon_ ”) at [10] (and applied in _Mohamad Iskandar bin Basri v Public Prosecutor_ [2006] 4 SLR(R) 440):
+This sentencing principle was set out in _Public Prosecutor v Gan Lim Soon_ <span class="citation">[1993] 2 SLR(R) 67</span> (“ _Gan Lim Soon_ ”) at [10] (and applied in _Mohamad Iskandar bin Basri v Public Prosecutor_ <span class="citation">[2006] 4 SLR(R) 440</span>):

  Under s 304A, the act can be due to either rashness or negligence.
 If death has been caused by a rash act the proper punishment would be imprisonment for a term not exceeding two years.
 If death has been caused instead by a negligent act, it would be sufficient in most cases to inflict a fine on the accused. [emphasis added]